oshikiri/build-your-own-d3/README.md

 </div>
 ```

-To explain:
+Here's what this code does:
-1. this creates an `svg` element of 500x500,
+1. Creates a 500x500 `svg` element.
-2. creates a `g` element inside it,
+2. Appends a `g` element inside it.
-3. and finally draws a blue `rect` at position (200, 200) with size 50x20 inside the `g`.
+3. Draws a 50x20 blue `rect` at position (200, 200) within the `g` element.

-Here, we use a new method called `attr`, so we need to implement it.
+Here, we use a new method called `attr`, so we need to implement it as well.
 Let's add an `attr` method to the `Selection` class as follows:

 ```js